ibm-cloud-docs/watsonx-code-assistant/cloud-setup-wca-vscode.md

 ## Install the extension
 {: #cloud-setup-wca-vscode-install}

-The installation you need depends upon the plan you are using.
+Choose the installation for the plan that you are using.

 | Plan | Description |